fredfeucht/Quantum-GA/README.md

 # Quantum-GA
-Python toolkit for studying relativistic and quantum physics using geometric algebra.
+A Python toolkit for studying relativistic and quantum physics using geometric algebra.
+Documentation comes in the form of python notebooks that are included in the repository.
 This library requires installation of the "clifford" package in your python environment.
-Documentation is in the form a various python notebooks included in the repository.